Instanton bundles on the flag variety F(0,1,2): Instantons. definition and first properties

 \end{definition}

+The interest in (mathematical) instanton bundles is rooted in a crucial problem in Yang-Mills theory (see \cite{Bu}, \cite{Don} for details).
+It turns out that the flag variety $F$ is the twistor space of the projective plane $\pp^2$.
+The fibers of the map defining the twistor structure $F\rightarrow \pp^2$ are conics (namely smooth rational curves of degree $2$ with respect to $\sO_F(1,1)$) that cover the whole of $F$.
+We are going to call them \emph{real conics}.
+As in the case of $\pp^3$, there is a one-to-one correspondence between the anti-self-dual solutions of the Yang-Mills equations over $\pp^2(\mathbb{C})$ and vector bundles $\sE$ on $F$ such that (see \cite[Theorem 2]{Bu}): \begin{itemize} \item they split trivially on real conics: $\sE_{\mid C}\cong \sO_C\oplus\sO_C$ for any real conic $C\in Hilb^{2t+1}(F)$; \item they admit an isomorphism $\phi:\sE\rightarrow\sigma^*(\overline{\sE}^{\vee})$, where $\sigma:F\rightarrow F$ is an anti-holomorphic involution (the \emph{reality structure} on $\sE$). \end{itemize} The vector bundles on $F$ satisfying the two previous conditions are called \emph{real instanton bundles}.

-\begin{remark} \begin{itemize} \item For Fano threefolds of Picard number one an analogous definition, extending the case of the projective space $\pp^3$, was given in \cite{Fa2} and \cite{Kuz}.
-In the case of the flag variety $F$, however, we have to allow proper $\mu$-semistable instanton bundles to deal with the higher Picard number.
-We are going to characterize in a moment the strictly $\mu$-semistable instantons on $F$. \item The presentation we gave of the Hilbert polynomial of $\sE$ shows that $\chi(\sE(-1,-1))=0$.
-Indeed, using Serre's duality, it holds $H^i(F,\sE(-1,-1))=0$ for $i=0,\dots,3$. \item An easy but tedious computation shows that for rank two bundles on $F$ with the same Chern classes as the instanton bundles the notions of Gieseker (semi)stability and Mumford-Takemoto (semi)stability coincide, so we are going to use both of them indistinctly. \end{itemize}
+\begin{remark} \begin{enumerate} \item[i)] For Fano threefolds of Picard number one an analogous definition, extending the case of the projective space $\pp^3$, was given in \cite{Fa2} and \cite{Kuz}.
+In the case of the flag variety $F$, however, we have to allow properly $\mu$-semistable instanton bundles to deal with higher Picard number.
+We are going to characterize in a moment the properly $\mu$-semistable instantons on $F$. \item[ii)] The presentation we gave of the Hilbert polynomial of $\sE$ shows that $\chi(\sE(-1,-1))=0$.
+Indeed, using Serre's duality, it holds $H^i(F,\sE(-1,-1))=0$ for $i=0,\dots,3$. \item[iii)] It can be easily proven, following the computations in \cite[page 176]{OSS}, that Gieseker and $\mu$-stability are equivalent for our bundles. \item[iv)] It is worthwhile to point out that the condition $H^0(\sE)=0$ does not follow from the rest of the conditions defining an instanton bundle.
+Indeed, if we take the smooth curve $C:=\bigcup_{i=1}^k L_i\cup \bigcup_{i=1}^k L_i'$ for $L_i$ (resp. $L_i'$) $k$ lines from the first (resp. the second) family of lines on $F$ such that $L_i\cap L_j'=\emptyset$ for $i\neq j$, Serre construction gives a vector bundle $\sE$ sitting on the exact sequence